gatling/frontline-doc/content/reference/current/installation/manual/index.md

 Download and install [Cassandra](http://cassandra.apache.org/download/).

-As of FrontLine {{< var revnumber >}}, we require at least Cassandra 3.10.
+As of Gatling Enterprise {{< var revnumber >}}, we require at least Cassandra 3.10.
-FrontLine has been tested against Cassandra 3.10 to 3.11.7.
+Gatling Enterprise has been tested against Cassandra 3.10 to 3.11.7.
 If possible, we advise you go with the latest stable version.

 ### Deployment

 Running a single node (without clustering) is a good start.

-For an initial evaluation, you can host FrontLine and Cassandra on the same host.
+For an initial evaluation, you can host Gatling Enterprise and Cassandra on the same host.

-If hosting FrontLine and Cassandra on the same instance, consider a 8 cores (4 cores with hyper-threading) host with 16Gb of RAM and 20Go of disk space.
+If hosting Gatling Enterprise and Cassandra on the same instance, consider a 8 cores (4 cores with hyper-threading) host with 16Gb of RAM and 20Go of disk space.
 Otherwise, considering a 4 cores (2 cores with hyper-threading) host with 8 Gb of RAM for each instance, and 20 Gb of disk space for Cassandra.

-FrontLine itself requires little disk space, as only uploaded private keys are stored on FrontLine's host.
+Gatling Enterprise itself requires little disk space, as only uploaded private keys are stored on Gatling Enterprise's host.

 ### Storage options